vicsnet/bot_onboarding/maker_dao/README.md

 ## Description

-This Bot detect bridge transaction that occur on Arbitrium and Optimism and send alert to Etherum and Detect if Scam transaction occur by comparing the balance of layer 2 to layer 1
+This Bot detect bridge transaction that occur on Arbitrium and Optimism and send alert to Etherum and Detect if invariant transaction occur by comparing the balance of layer 2 to layer 1

 ## Supported Chains